Managing Apache Kafka® users

 -

-View the description of the CLI command to create s user:
+See the description of the CLI command for creating a user:

 yc managed-kafka user create --help -